Sunday talks and study forums

 The Lodge programme takes up the writings of two of the most active founders of the Theosophical Society, H. P. Blavatsky and William Q Judge, along with those of Robert Crosbie, the founder of the ULT.

 The influence of the Theosophical movement brought to Western thought the largely Eastern ideas of karma and reincarnation.
 Theosophy introduced practices such as meditation, and the then-radical concepts of the interconnectedness between all forms of life, and the principles of non-violence.
-These developments have gradually became better understood and are now widely accepted and have given rise to the modern study and appreciation of consciousness as a subject of importance to man’s wellbeing and his future development.
+These developments have become better understood and being more widely accepted have given rise to the study and appreciation of consciousness as a subject of importance to man’s wellbeing and his development.

 Robert Crosbie was a direct pupil of the two founders and started the ULT in 1909 because he wished to see their work continued along the same lines and with the same ideals.
 The programme of the ULT remains faithful to these pioneers whose writings remain the most reliable and trusted source of this perennial and perfectly-evolved system.

-All serious enquirers are encouraged to get in touch or come to attend the meetings.
+All enquirers are encouraged to get in touch or to come to the meetings.